The San Antonio River

 The River Today

 Today the world-famous San Antonio River Walk is the crown jewel of Texas and a major tourist attraction.
 Beautifully landscaped along its winding course through downtown, it is still most beloved by residents of the city.
 For decades, the entire dry weather flow was derived from wells in Brackenridge Park.
 But in June 2000 the San Antonio Water System began augmenting the River's flow with recycled water, allowing the wells to be cut off and reducing potable Edwards Aquifer water use (see Newsflash).
 Today the River flows stronger and cleaner than it has in decades.
 Even so, the River we stroll along now hardly resembles the tremendous flow of crystal pure spring water that used to be here instead.
-The Texas Natural Resource Conservation Commission and others have identified high fecal coliform bacteria counts as a water quality concern, so contact recreation is not supported in the San Antonio River (TNRCC, 1996).
+The Texas Natural Resource Conservation Commission (now the TCEQ) and others have identified high fecal coliform bacteria counts as a water quality concern, so contact recreation is not supported in the San Antonio River (TNRCC, 1996).

 There are many possible sources for bacteria, including sewer line leaks, agriculture, urban runoff, and wildlife.
 The regulatory levels for bacteria are based on risks to human health, but they are lower than what is often found in nature, so meeting them may not really be possible or desireable, unless we are going to get rid of all the birds and raccoons.
 For the San Antonio River, the primary source of bacteria is well known: the San Antonio Zoo.